-Each member of the Appeal Body will provide confirmation that their involvement in the Appeal Body presents no conflict of interest.
-Where a member informs the Appeal Body that they have a conflict of interest, the Pro Vice-Chancellor (Research and Innovation) will replace that member and appoint a new member.
+Appeal Body that they have a conflict of interest, the Pro Vice-Chancellor (Research and International) will replace that member and appoint a new member.

 - 6.9 The Doctoral School will provide suitable administrative and other support to assist the Appeal Body. - 6.10 The Respondent shall be given at least 10 working days' written notice of the appeal hearing and shall be provided with a further copy of the Report and recommendations resulting from that Report.
 The Respondent is entitled to attend the appeal hearing and shall have the right to be accompanied by another person if they so wish. - 6.11 If the Respondent is unable to attend the appeal hearing due to illness or other extenuating circumstances, they must inform the Chair as soon as possible. - 6.12 The Chair of the Appeal Body will be responsible for the conduct of the appeal hearing under this Procedure.
 The Appeal Body will determine its own procedure in the conduct of the investigation.
 However, it must be noted that the Appeal Body is not required to undertake a re-run of the Formal Investigation but will undertake a review of the Report and resulting recommendation(s).
 The Chair shall have discretion to allow the introduction of new evidence during the appeal hearing. - 6.13 The Appeal Body will produce an Appeal Report which shall set out their findings and any subsequent recommendations resulting from those findings.
-The Appeal Report shall be provided to the Pro Vice-Chancellor (Research and Innovation) and the Chair of the URDC.
+The Appeal Report shall be provided to the Pro Vice-Chancellor (Research and International) and the Chair of the URDC.
 The URDC shall consider the Appeal Report at either its next meeting or an extraordinary meeting (where appropriate) and inform the Respondent of their decision in writing (Completion of Procedures Letter) within 10 working days of the date of that meeting. - 6.14 The decision by the URDC (via the Appeal Body) is final and there is no further right of appeal within the University's Procedures.
 The Completion of Procedures Letter issued at 6.13 above shall inform the Respondent that the University's procedures have been concluded and will be in a form prescribed by the Office of the Independent Adjudicator (OIA).